open 24/7 - speak to an expert now

 [source: nara.getarchive.net]

-1. Poor drainage: If your yard slopes towards your home or your gutters are clogged, water can accumulate around your foundation and seep into the basement.
+Bad drainage: If your yard is sloped towards your home, or if you have gutters that are clogged causing an accumulation of water around your foundation and infiltrating the basements.

-4. Hydrostatic pressure: When groundwater levels rise, they can exert pressure on your basement walls and floor, forcing water through even tiny cracks.
+Hydrostatic Pressure: When you have a high level of groundwater, it can create pressure against your basement walls and floor — forcing water through even the smallest cracks.

 DIY Solutions for Minor Water Damage

-2. Seal small cracks: Use hydraulic cement or polyurethane caulk to seal small cracks in your basement walls or floor.
+Maximize drainage: Make sure your gutters are cleaned out, and always make sure downspouts are directing water at least five feet away from the foundation.
+Seal small cracks: For parking areas, use hydraulic cement or polyurethane caulk to seal small cracks in the basement walls or floor.

 When to Call the Professionals